Best time to visit Indonesia

 Bali

 Bali's dry season is from April to October, when the weather is warm and there are blue skies and cool winds.
-There’s also less humidity, making it the perfect climate to hike, bike, surf and more.
+There’s also less humidity, making it the perfect time to hike, bike, surf and more.
 Coinciding with our school summer holidays, July and August are also a popular time to visit Bali, especially as the maximum average temperature is close to 31°C. The periods from April to June, or even from October to November, are also considered the best time to visit Indonesia, as sunshine levels are high and it’s before arrival of the significant rainy season.
 At these times, the maximum average temperature will also be 31°C. The monsoon season in Bali, showering the island from November to February, sees fairly heavy rainfall, but for relatively short periods.
 Unlike Vietnam, which is not far away, Bali's rainy season doesn't mean continuous rainfall.

 Sulawesi